Skip to content

 REDIS_MODE "auto" 6.2.12 Redis mode, options:

-BAD_SIGNIN_TEMP_LOCK_ACTIVE_COUNT 10 Number of times to temporarily lock a user due to failed login attempts
+BAD_SIGNIN_TEMP_LOCK_ACTIVE_COUNT 10 Number of times a user is temporarily locked due to failed login attempts

 3. Configuration Details